newbie-learner/flaskproject/README.md

-need to check in which scenario one will be more beneficial.(both) need to check in the code and have to fix db issue.(manish) need to work on db part for making user entry.
+need to check in which scenario one will be more beneficial.(both) need to check in the code and have to fix db issue.(manish) need to work on db part for making user entry.(Siddharth)